 |Fees||Look up fees|

 This subject explores the field of employment law in detail, with a focus on the processes of law-making and intersections between different sources of rights and obligations.
-Dispute resolution and enforcement in the field of employment law poses particular challenges, across the different statutory frameworks, and these matters will also be closely examined.
-The ways in which employment law is being shaped by the COVID-19 pandemic and economic consequences, will be examined.
+Dispute resolution and enforcement in the field of employment law poses particular challenges, across the different statutory frameworks, and these matters will also be examined.
+The ways in which employment law is shaped by the COVID-19 pandemic and economic and social and health consequences will be examined.

 The principal substantive topics that will be addressed in this subject may include: